Lamekhova/-voting-app/README.md

  ##How to test

+    There are 36 tests for service layer.
 Application uses H2 database so you don't need to install anything, H2 works in memory.
 You need to create a new environment variable with project's root.
 That's all, you can run tests.
- There are 36 tests for service layer.
-For controller tests you can use
+    For controllers test you should build application and go to url http://localhost:8080/swagger-ui.html.
+There are 22 endpoints.

- To test requests you can login as User or Admin
+    To test controllers requests you should login as User or Admin

      Admin
      adminOne@mail.ru
      adminPass1

      User
      userOne@mail.ru
      userPass1

  **NOTE.** Records in database has Today and Yesterday date so when you will test application with SoapUI, set request parameters to correct values.